orthecreedence/hustle/README.md

 var hustle   =   new Hustle({ tubes: ['jobs'] });
 ```

+Create our Hustle object.
+This provides the interface for all our messaging and
+queuing needs.
+Note that we specify `tubes`.
+Think of a tube as a *table* in a
+database: it logically separates the different kinds of queue items you'll be
+passing through Hustle.
+Throughout the [Queue API](#hustlequeue), you're able
+to specify which tube you're operating on.
+If undefined, the `default` tube is
+used (which is always created on init).

 ### Queuing

-Here we create a new Hustle queue.
-Note that we specify `tubes`.
-Think of a tube
-as a *table* in a database: it logically separates the different kinds of
-messages yuo'll be passing through Hustle.
-Throughout the API, you're able to
-specify which tube you're operating on.
-If undefined, the `default` tube is used
-(which is always created on init).

 ```javascript
 hustle.open({